sourcegraph/sourcegraph-public-snapshot/doc/batch_changes/how-tos/configuring_credentials.md

 Sourcegraph also uses the global service account to [track existing changesets](./tracking_existing_changesets.md) and keep changesets up to date.
 If no global service account token is set, we can currently fall back to the [token configured for the code host connection](#code-host-connection-tokens).
 However, this fallback will be deprecated in the future, so for this reason we highly recommend setting up a global service account.

+If [forks are enabled](../../admin/config/batch_changes.md#forks), then note that repositories will also be forked into the service account.

 ### Adding a token

 Adding a global service account token is done through the Batch Changes section of the site admin area: